uhaciogullari/uhaciogullari.github.io/about.md

 title: About
 ---

 I'm a software developer living in Amsterdam.
-Currently I am currently working on the internal developer platform in [Trendyol][2].
+Currently I am building platform and AI products in [Trendyol][2].

 You can also find me on [Stack Overflow][0] and [Github][1].
 Contact me by email if you want to get in touch(I use Gmail and my address is my full name, like in the domain).